VulpesSARL/MiniNT5-Tools/README.md

 ### FoxInstallWIM (aka FoxMultiWIM)

 Nice GUI to create & install WIM files
-(safe to use within a normal Windows 8 / 10 in production)
+(safe to use within a normal Windows 11 in production)

 ### FoxMapNet

-simply displays the "Map Network Drive" Window, nothing else (safe to use within a normal Windows 8 / 10 in production)
+simply displays the "Map Network Drive" Window, nothing else (safe to use within a normal Windows 11 in production)

 ### FoxSetKeyboard

-Changes the keyboard layout on the fly (does not save the settings) (safe to use within a normal Windows 8 / 10 in production - restart needed to properly revert to previous settings)
+Changes the keyboard layout on the fly (does not save the settings) (safe to use within a normal Windows 11 in production - logout / re-login needed to properly revert to previous settings)

 ### FoxShell